Coronavirus (COVID-19)

 2. Rapid Antigen Test (RAT)

 The COVID-19 Rapid Antigen Test (RAT) is a home test kit where you use a swab up your nose and test the results in a tube yourself.
 The result will be available within 10-15 minutes.
-If your test is positive you must isolate for the period required in your state or territory and register your result according to your state's requirements.

 You can buy RATs from supermarkets and chemists.
 Some testing centres and hospitals also give them out for free.